Beate-Suy-Zhang/EvoFuse/README.md

 ## Datasets Preparation

-We provide datasets for image fusion in **"EvoFuse/FusionDatasets"**, as well as datasets for downstream tasks in **"EvoFuse/datasets"**.
+We provide demo datasets for image fusion in **"EvoFuse/FusionDatasets"**, as well as demo datasets for downstream tasks in **"EvoFuse/datasets"**.

 We test image fusion according to full datasets in the [[IVIF ZOO Project](https://github.com/RollingPlain/IVIF_ZOO/)].